jupyter/notebook/docs/source/notebook.rst

 perform this text markup, that is, to specify which parts of the text should be emphasized (italics), bold, form lists, etc.

+If you want to provide structure for your document, you can use markdown headings.
+Markdown headings consist of 1 to 6 hash # signs ``#`` followed by a space and the title of your section.
+The markdown heading will be converted to a clickable link for a section of the notebook.
+It is also used as a hint when exporting to other document formats, like PDF.

 When a Markdown cell is executed, the Markdown code is converted into the corresponding formatted rich text.
 Markdown allows arbitrary HTML code for